mpv-player/mpv/DOCS/man/options.rst

     the ``a`` timestamp.
 Seeking past the ``b`` point doesn't loop (this is intentional).

-    If both options are set to ``no``, looping is disabled.
-Otherwise, the start/end of the file is used if one of the options is set to ``no``.
+    If both options are set to ``no`` or unset, looping is disabled.
+    Otherwise, the start/end of playback is used if one of the options is set to ``no`` or unset.

     The loop-points can be adjusted at runtime with the corresponding properties.
 See also ``ab-loop`` command.